KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\filters.py:88`

 **Description**:
-The `set_deal_stage_filters` method is designed to configure or apply filters based on deal stages within a CRM system, likely to help users narrow down or organize deals according to their current stage in the sales process.
+The `set_deal_stage_filters` method is used to set or update the filters for deal stages in the EeazyCRM system.
+It is likely called by other methods or functions that need to refine or change the criteria for displaying or processing deal stages.

 ---